 11. Tread installation continues while consistent 1/8'' joint spacing and boardwalk alignment is checked for accuracy.

 12. Curved alignments are formed by use of tapered boardwalk tread components.
 See our Engineering Layouts page for more information on horizontal alignment and minimum radii.

 13. Precast concrete curbs (supplied by PermaTrak) are also popular choices as an add-on feature.
 Connecting hardware is hidden from view and curbs attach without any field drilling.

-14. PermaTrak's steel brackets can be manufactured with a powder-coating, galvanized, or stainless steel finish.
+14. PermaTrak's steel brackets are manufactured with a galvanized steel finish.
 A 4'' x 4'' timber post fits into the bracket to allow for a variety of timber railing designs.
 Bolts connect to a bottom plate on the underside of the walking surface.